Bhavesh-5/My_Project/README.md

 ## Important Note:
 1) Make sure you change Firebase and web-forms API-key before deployment of project.
-2) Firebase config present in firebaseauth.js and web-forms key is present in contact-form.html, make sure you change both.
+2) Firebase config present in firebaseauth.js and homepage.js (CTI-login-signup folder) and web-forms key is present in contact-form.html, make sure you change both.